Coinection/.github/profile/README.md

 # We're Coinection

 A new way to manage your Euro coin collection!
+Get started [now](https://coinection.eu)!

 View our roadmap [here](https://coinection.features.vote).

-View and contribute to our Coin Open Data Initiative [here](https://github.com/Coinection/Open-Coin-Data).
+View and contribute to our Open Coin Data Initiative [here](https://github.com/Coinection/Open-Coin-Data).

 <!--